Cognigy/Documentation/docs/en/docs/live-agent/profile-settings.md

 For more information, read the  [Account settings](settings/account-settings.md#notifications) and [Notifications](notifications.md#configure-notifications-at-the-user-profile-level) documentation.

-## Agent Assist Workspace
+## AI Copilot

-Cognigy **Agent Assist Workspace** offers a variety of advanced features that empower Agents to provide faster and more accurate customer support.
+Cognigy AI Copilot offers a variety of advanced features that empower Agents to provide faster and more accurate customer support.
 The workspace is fully customizable with widgets that display the most relevant information for any chat and voice use case.
 When embedded into your contact center's Agent desktop, it enhances the overall efficiency of your contact center.

-In the **Profile Settings** of the Live Agent interface an Agent can **Enable** or **Disable** the **Agent Assist Workspace**.
+In the **Profile Settings** of the Live Agent interface an Agent can **Enable** or **Disable** the **Copilot**.
-If an administrator has already preset the Agent Assist Workspace settings in the **Account Settings** of the Live Agent interface, this setting  will take precedence over the individual agent profile settings.
-In this case a Live Agent is not able to change **Agent Assist Workspace** settings.
+If an administrator has already preset the Copilot settings in the **Account Settings** of the Live Agent interface, this setting  will take precedence over the individual agent profile settings.
+In this case a Live Agent is not able to change **Copilot** settings.

-For more information, read the [Agent Assist Workspace](../../agent-assist/overview/) and [LA Agent Assist](../../ai/handover-providers/la-agent-assist-overview/) documentation.
+For more information, read the [AI Copilot](assistants/ai-copilot.md) and [LA AI Copilot](assistants/la-ai-copilot.md) documentation.

 ## Hotkey to send messages